-Steel Guitar Camps are intensive, multi-day enrichment experiences with the Hawaiian (lap) Steel Guitar.
+Steel Guitar Symposiums or "Camps" as they are sometimes called, are intensive, multi-day enrichment experiences with the Hawaiian (lap) Steel Guitar.
 Participants can learn about this instrument, so very important to Hawaiian culture and which almost became extinct because of unwillingness of old-time players to share their tunings and playing techniques.
 Participants will learn how to play, what to play, and when to play from professional steel guitar masters.
 No prior experience on the instrument is required but participants are required to have their own instrument and mini-amplifier.

 The flagship camp was developed on Maui and was held immediately prior to the annual Maui Steel Guitar Festival.
 This provided an opportunity for festival guests to first learn about the instrument then see and hear how it integrates with Hawaiian music.
 The camp is now being extended statewide and may be offered in conjunction with steel guitar festivals on other islands.

 The goal of this fee-based camp is to have each participant play class-assigned Hawaiian songs on the Hawaiian steel guitar.
 Three intensive Hawaiian steel guitar sessions (typically two in the morning and one in the afternoon) will be conducted on each day by steel guitar professionals such as Alan Akaka and Greg Sardinha, two of Hawaii's great steel guitar masters.
 Participants will be given individual attention by the instructors to assist with playing skill and technique development.
 Each day will end with a class kanikapila where the students can hone their performance skills and play along with everyone else.
 At the camp's conclusion, all attendees will be able to play the class assigned song on the Hawaiian steel guitar.

 Camp curriculum is based on and will be geared towards the abilities of the participants.